ShokofehVS/ShokofehVS.github.io/_pages/cv.md

 Projects
 ======
-* Aug.
-2023 -- present: FedBics
-  * Series of federated biclustering analysis (FedBics) using MetisFL library

-* July.
-2023 -- present: PriBic-CCA
+* Sep.
+2023 -- present: FunBic-CCA
-    * Mixed-protocol PPML framework (HE + MPC)
     * Privacy-preserving evaluation of linear as well as non-linear operations
-    * Optimized building block
+    * Optimized building block with MPC cryptography technique

 * Aug.
 2023 -- Sep.
 2023: REMBics
   * Analysis of regulatory elements stored in EpiRego database by biclustering algorithms into two projects: